Z-y-hu/ChipletRing-SDK-Android/README.md

 The **calculateSleep interface** has been modified to return data for the specified date
 Added the blood pressure algorithm interface **LmAPI.GET_BPwaveData()**, please refer to the documentation for specific use
 > Note: Firmware is required to support the blood pressure algorithm
+### 1.0.10
+The calculateSleep API has been modified and the sleep algorithm has been updated
+Added some features in development, not specific rings don't need attention
+> Note:A newly added abstract class needs to be implemented